SonamNRathod/TimeSeriesDataAnalysis/README.md

 ## Data Collection Methodology

-The data was collected from a reliable global temperature monitoring service and reflects monthly and seasonal temperature anomalies.
-These anomalies are calculated based on the difference between the monthly/seasonal temperature and the long-term average for that same month or season.
-The data spans from 1880 onward and is updated annually.
+The data used in this project comes from the NASA GISS Surface Temperature Analysis (GISTEMP v4).
+This dataset contains tables of global and hemispheric monthly means and zonal annual means.
+The data combines land-surface air and sea-surface water temperature anomalies (Land-Ocean Temperature Index, L-OTI).
+These values represent deviations from the corresponding means of the period between 1951-1980.

 ## Why This Dataset?